apache/inlong-website/docs/development/inlong_manager_client.md

 ## Code

 - We provide two unit cases for you to build your own group task, you can replace the predefined params and try it in your own cluster.
-- In following cases, **pulsar** and **flink** are needed when your group is inited.
+- In following cases, **Apache Pulsar** and **Apache Flink** are needed when your group is inited.
 You can run Inlong group in your own cluster, or with the help of third-party services.

 ### Programming must know interface